Elliptic filter: Even order modifications

 $R_i'$ is the mapped zero or pole for the modified even order transfer function.

 $\omega_{HI}$ is the highest frequency transmission zero in the pass band.

 The sign of imaginary component of $R_i'$ is determined by the sign of the original $R_i$.
 If operating on $G(s)$ the sign of the real component of $R_i'$ must be negative to conform to the left half plane requirement.

-It is important to note that all applications require both pass and stop translations.
+All applications require both pass and stop translations.
 Passive network diplexers, for example, only require even order stop band translations, and perform more efficiently with untranslated even order pass bands.

 When $G(s)$ is completed, an equi-ripple transfer function is created with scattering matrix values for S12 of 1 $\omega=0$ and 0 at $\omega=\infty$, which may be implements with passive equally terminated networks.

 The illustration below shows an 8th order Elliptic filter modified to support even order equally terminated passive networks by relocating the lowest frequency reflection zero from a finite frequency to 0 and the highest frequency transmission zero to $\infty$ while maintaining an equi-ripple pass band and stop band frequency response.